Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Intercepting Communication.md

 The challenge sets up a virtual network where a client periodically sends `"ACTION?"` to a server over UDP, and if it ever receives a `FLAG:ip:port` response, it sends the actual flag to that address.
 Our goal is to trick the client into sending us the flag by spoofing a UDP packet from the server with our IP and port.

 We will have to put the listener in the background, and then send the packet in the same shell.
+If we split our terminal, the sessions are treated as separate and the MAC address of teh host is different.

 ```
 root@ip-10-0-0-1:/# nc -u -lvp 9999 &